Skip To Main Content

 Exempt Employee

 An employee who is exempt under the Fair Labor Standards Act does not have to be paid overtime when he or she works more than 40 hours in a work week.
 The three major general exemptions relate to executives, administrative employees, and professionals.
-Exempt status is based on the employee’s actual job duties and responsibilities.
+Exempt status is based on the employee’s actual job duties, responsibilities, and salary level.

 Faculty Equivalent Positions